lukemurray77/basic-recipe-app/README.md

 ## Nom Nom Recipe App

-Hey, this is my tech test.
 A simple application which displays a list of recipes, with options to add, edit, delete or view recipes.
 Built using React, Redux, ES6, Sass, Docker.

 To run it should be simple!